-France And Chicago Collaborating in The Sciences (FACCTS)* is designed to enhance science at the University of Chicago by encouraging closer relations between researchers in the Physical Sciences Division (PSD), The Biological Sciences Division (BSD), and the Institute for Molecular Engineering (IME) and high-level research teams and institutions of higher education in France.
-The FACCTS program seeks to accomplish this goal by providing seed funding for new and potentially fruitful project-based collaborations.
+France and Chicago Collaborating in the Sciences (FACCTS)* is designed to enhance science at the University of Chicago by encouraging closer relations between researchers in the Physical Sciences Division (PSD), The Biological Sciences Division (BSD), and the Pritzker School of Molecular Engineering (PME) and high-level research teams and institutions of higher education in France.
+The FACCTS program accomplishes this goal by providing seed funding for new and potentially fruitful project-based collaborations.
 Through a partnership with Argonne National Laboratory and Fermilab, researchers at these two national laboratories are also eligible for FACCTS support, and are encouraged to apply.

 Deadlines and Key Dates (2024 Funding Cycle)

 - October 2, 2023: FACCTS application becomes live

 - November 22, 2023 (at 11:59 pm CST): Deadline for Argonne-based researchers to submit (1-page) pre-proposal

 - December 8, 2023: Responses sent to all Argonne-based researchers who submitted pre-proposals.
 (Up to five Argonne-based researchers will be invited to submit a full application.)

 - February 5, 2024 (at 11:59 pm CST): Deadline for FACCTS proposals from UChicago, Fermilab, and Argonne National Laboratory applicants